A. Our Code Enforcement Officer, Donnie Harriman. 207-322-8209

 Q. When are my property taxes due?

-We do accept partial tax payments and prepayments of any amount on all bills.
-Payments are always applied to the oldest outstanding tax bill first.
-We DO accept credit or debit cards at this time.
+We do accept partial tax payments and prepayments of any amount on all bills.a Pyments are always applied to the oldest outstanding tax bill first.
+We do not accept credit or debit cards at this time.

 Q. I have a camp on the water and I want to replace my deck and add gravel to my driveway do I need a permit?